 The ideal timeframe for buying a long-term care insurance policy (if at all) is much narrower than for long-term disability insurance.
 If you buy a long-term care insurance policy too early, say before age 50 or 55, you could pay so much in premiums before you would likely need to file a claim that it is not worth it.
 In this case, you could be better off investing the premium money yourself in an investment account and using the future appreciated funds to cover the costs of care.
 On the other hand, if you buy a policy too late, like well past the age of 60, your premiums will be higher.
 The ideal time for buying a long-term care policy is probably somewhere between the age of 55-60 for most people.

-Deciding whether to buy a policy will require an analysis of your personal circumstances and retirement savings.
+Deciding whether to buy long-term care vs. long-term disability insurance will require an analysis of your personal circumstances and retirement savings.
 If you can afford the premiums, and paying them will not impact your ability to continue saving for retirement, then buying a policy may make sense.
 If you are “self-insured” by having adequate retirement savings and could afford to spend roughly $150,000 – 250,000 on long-term care services out of pocket, it may not make sense to buy a policy.
 As mentioned above, determining the right insurance policies to meet your needs may require analysis by a financial professional.
 Preferably one who is a fiduciary without a vested interest in selling you an expensive policy.
-Please contact us if you have questions about long-term disability or long-term care insurance.
+Please contact us if you have questions about long-term care vs. long-term disability insurance.
 We are here to help!